MobileFirstLLC/extension-cli/guide/13-cli-development.md

 6. When debugging the build command, you may need to go into `./config/build.json` and change value of `projectRootDir` as it assumes it is running from `node_modules` of the extension project.
 This may not be true if you are using a locally linked package.

-7. When you are done, unlink the package: run `npm unlink --no-save extension-cli` on your project's directory to remove the local symlink.
-Run `npm unlink` on the module's directory to remove the global symlink.
+7. When you are done unlink the package:

+    1. run `npm unlink --no-save extension-cli` on your project's directory to remove the local symlink.

+    2. Run `npm unlink extension-cli` on the module's directory to remove the global symlink.

-## Debugging & Extending Documentation
+## Debugging & Extending CLI Documentation

 1. [Fork the repo](https://github.com/MobileFirstLLC/extension-cli/fork)

 2. Clone the forked repo and launch your favorite markdown editor + terminal.

 3. The docs use Python package called `mkdocs`.
-You need to have that installed.
+You need to have python and `mkdocs` installed if you want to preview your changes (or skip this step if you are not interested in previewing the changes!)

     1. Create a virtual environment: `python3 -m venv env`
     2. Activate the environment: `source env/bin/activate`
        <br/>(Win: `env\Scripts\activate.bat`)
     3. Install requirements `pip install -r requirements.txt`
     4. Run the docs locally: `mkdocs serve`

-5. All written docs are in the `guide` directory.
-The configs are in `mkdocs.yml` in the root.
+4. All written docs are in the `guide` directory.
 These are the files you want to edit to make changes to the documentation.

+5. After editing the docs, commit your changes.
+Travis CI is used to compile and publish the docs automatically.